 Surprise!
 Dark chocolate is actually good for your skin.
 It helps keep the skin hydrated, protects skin from sun damage, and surprisingly does not cause acne.
 The best dark chocolate has at least 85% cocoa and is not sweet.

 The skin of grapes has resveratrol, which counters inflammation and can help slow the aging process.
 I add grapes to my smoothies and snack on them all the time.
 Put them in the freezer for a refreshing snack on a hot day.

 I can not say enough about how great blueberries are for your immune system and your skin.
 Blueberries can help reduce the appearance of skin.
 They can also help with blemishes and acne.
 Blueberries have an added benefit, as a good source of fiber.

 Blueberries generally do not cause any side effects.
 However, those with underlying health conditions should check with their medical practitioner before adding blueberries to their diet.

 - They are a good source of Vitamin K, an anticoagulant.
-For those already taking the daily recommended amount of Vitamin K, a sudden increase might pose a risk.
+For those already taking the daily recommended amount

 - They also lower the level of blood sugar in diabetics, so the consumption of berries should go hand in hand with monitoring for signs of hypoglycaemia.